CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 There are problems arises when the groups overlap: cost of storage and processing by redundacy of data; create a spider web into the enviroment by uneffective reconcilability data in several parts.
 The solutions of problems is a data model that it will reflect the collective need among the teams. there is no need to build all of the tables at once, the teams implement some table at a time and the end-user feedback can be factored into the modification of the table or  add new tables at a later time ti reflect new requirements.

+Normally, different groups have unique requirements.
+These requirements  result  in  what  can  be  termed  “local”  current-level  detail.
+The local data is certainly part of the data warehouse.
+It is, however, distinctively different from the “common” part.
+The local data has its own data model, usually much smaller and simpler than the common detailed data model.

+There is nonredundancy of data across all of the detailed data.
+Of course, the nonredundancy of the data is restricted to nonkey data.
+Redundancy exists at the key level because a form of foreign key relationships is used to relate the different types of data.

 # References